 Escape the city: 24 hours in Stanthorpe

-When the Queensland summer heat becomes too much, my favourite formula for escaping the humidity is to head to the hills on a weekend road trip to discover somewhere new – to relax, soak up the atmosphere, sample some culinary delights and explore.
+When the Queensland summer heat becomes too much, my favourite way of escaping the humidity is to head to the hills on a weekend road trip to discover somewhere new – to relax, soak up the atmosphere, sample some culinary delights and explore.

 We stopped off at Felsburg Winery, a magnificent red cedar and granite building that’s perched on the top of the hill just south of Stanthorpe, wandered through the vineyards, sampled their Merlot and Shiraz (my favourite) and admired the view.

-An early start is the key to having an enjoyable walk in Granite Country, to avoid the midday heat.
-Girraween National Park, situated 25 kilometres south of Stanthorpe, is the site of ancient volcanos.
-The elements have weathered the granite landscape into outcrops that protrude from the hillside like enormous globules or huge freestanding marbles, as river courses tumble around them leaving beautifully carved, deep plunge pools to refresh you in the heat of the day.
+An early start is key to an enjoyable walk in Granite Country, so you can avoid the midday heat.
+Head to Girraween National Park, situated 25 kilometres south of Stanthorpe, to explore the dramatic landscapes and granite outcrops that protrude from the hillside like enormous globules or huge freestanding marbles, with river courses tumble around them leaving beautifully carved, deep plunge pools to refresh you in the heat of the day.

-The well-kept trails range from one to 20 kilometres, visiting landmarks such as The Pyramid, The Sphinx or Castle Rock and they make for some great photos too!
+The well-kept trails range from one to 20 kilometres, visiting landmarks such as The Pyramid, The Sphinx and Castle Rock.

-Once you’ve worked up an appetite on the trails, why not head to The Bramble Patch to feast on homemade ice cream – virtually guilt-free!
+Once you’ve worked up an appetite on the trails, head to The Bramble Patch to feast on homemade ice-cream!
 At the end of a picturesque road just south of Stanthorpe, you’ll find a culinary oasis specialising in homemade condiments, sauces and vinegars.

-Head back into Stanthorpe for a rather quaint trip back in time to the early 1920’s when the town was in its infancy as a mining centre.
+Head back into Stanthorpe for a quaint trip back in time to the early 1920’s, when the town was in its infancy as a mining centre.

 Before you drive back to Brisbane, fill up at one of the many fruit and vegetable stores in the town.
 There’s nothing better than buying produce fresh from the farmer, by the box-load.
-You too can have more apples, cherries, grapes, peaches and pears than you’ll ever need… just like I did.
+Fill up on more apples, cherries, grapes, peaches and pears than you’ll ever need.
 My fridge is now full of every juice under the sun!